 Evening Primrose family (Onagraceae)

-Description: This native perennial plant is up to 1½' tall, and unbranched or sparingly so.
+Description: This herbaceous perennial plant is up to 1½' tall, and unbranched or sparingly so.
 The short stems are more or less erect.
 The alternate leaves are up to 6" long and 1" across; they are rather densely crowded along the stems.
 Their margins are smooth, or slightly dentate with widely spaced teeth; they often curve upward.
 The leaves are narrowly lanceolate or oblanceolate, with white veins; the upper surface of young leaves is often shiny.
 Lower leaves have petioles up to 1" long, while upper leaves are often sessile.

 The large flowers develop singly from the upper axils of the leaves.
 Each flower has a winged capsule containing the ovaries that is 1½–2" long; it is located adjacent to the leaf axil.
 A calyx tube from 2-6" connects the capsule to the rest of the flower.
 At the apex of the calyx tube, the flower has 4 yellow petals; it spans about 5" across.
 These petals are subtended by a division of the calyx into lanceolate tips that curve downward; these are purple-spotted.
 At the throat of the flower, are 8 stamens with linear anthers, and a long style with a stigma that is cleft into a cross-like shape.
 These reproductive parts are yellow.
 The flower buds are about 1-4" long, depending on their maturity, and quite conspicuous.
 They are purple-spotted and orbicular, tapering at both ends.
 The flowers open during the evening and close the following morning, each one lasting a single day.
 The blooming period occurs from early to mid-summer, and lasts about 2 months.
 There is a mild floral fragrance.
 The seeds are irregularly shaped and crested.
 The root system consists of a deep taproot.
 This plant reproduces by reseeding itself.